ibarwick/libfq/README.txt

 KNOWN ISSUES
 ------------

-- Compatiblity:
+* Compatiblity:
-  -> tested on Linux and OS X
+  - tested on Linux and OS X
-  -> should work on other reasonably UNIX-like systems -> unlikely to work without modification on Win32 systems
+  - should work on other reasonably UNIX-like systems

-- Data types
+  - unlikely to work without modification on Win32 systems

-  -> BLOB and ARRAY datatypes are not handled
+* Data types

-- Parameterized queries (function "FQexecParams()"):
+  - BLOB and ARRAY datatypes are not handled

-  -> TIMESTAMP/TIME: currently sub-second units are truncated -> NUMERIC/DECIMAL: may overflow if more digits than
+* Parameterized queries (function "FQexecParams()"):
-       permitted are supplied
+  - TIMESTAMP/TIME: currently sub-second units are truncated

-- Character sets, encoding and wide characters
+  - NUMERIC/DECIMAL: may overflow if more digits than permitted are supplied

-  -> all data is assumed to be UTF8
+* Character sets, encoding and wide characters
-  -> however there is currently no special handling of non-ASCII
+  - all data is assumed to be UTF8
-     characters
+  - however there is currently no special handling of non-ASCII characters